rodfchaves/bing-microsoft-conversion-tag/README.md

 # I AM NOT RESPONSIBLE FOR WHAT HAPPENS TO YOUR CAMPAIGNS WHEN USING THIS TAG, CHECK THE LICENSE FILE!

 ### What is this about?
-This is a tag for sending conversions from your website back to Bing/Microsoft Ads system, using Google Tag Manager Server-side.
+This is a tag for sending NON offline conversions from your website back to Bing/Microsoft Ads system, using Google Tag Manager Server-side.

 ### Why should I use it?
 - If you want to get rid of the UET tag in your website to boost page speed.